spectresystems/snitch/README.md

 # Snitch

-A tool that help you find transitive package references.
+A tool that help you find transitive package references that can be removed.

+## Example

 ```
 > snitch Foo.csproj --tfm net462